S&P 500 hits 3,000 as Powell's comments raise rate cut bets

 Nine of the 11 major S&P sectors were higher, with energy, technology and communication services leading the gainers.

 Shares of rate-sensitive banks retreated 0.89% after Powell’s comments.
 The financial sector shed 0.3%.
-[US/]

 Generic drugmaker Mylan NV’s shares fell 4% after rival Amneal Pharmaceuticals Inc cut its 2019 core earnings forecast.